-income earners, who are the private rental market.
+Housing for low to moderate income earners, who are working but may find it difficult to afford housing in the private rental market.

-Rent is charged as a percentage of market rent
+Rent is charged as a percentage of market rent (usually 75%).

 We work with specialist St Vincent de Paul Society services and Society members to support households with high and complex needs.